bemself/bemself.github.io/_posts/2018-08-14-Jenkins-Pass-Parameter-to-downstream.md

 ---
-title: Jenkins Pass Parameters to downstream jobs
+title: Jenkins - pass parameters to downstream
-edit: 2018-08-14
+edit: 2018-08-10
 layout: post
 categories:
 - Python
 tags:
 - Python
+description: Jenkins持续集成。After Jenkins is upgraded from 1.0 to 2.0, our master job stops to pass parameter values to its downstream jobs.
+Here is to solve this problem
 ---

 # Background